Kraftklub: In Schwarz (2014–2016)

 On 20 May 2014, the music video Hand in Hand (in a version with bassist Till Brummer on vocals) of an allegedly new band called In Schwarz appeared on YouTube.
 The video was uploaded by the music label Audiolith Records.
 On 2 June 2014, In Schwarz appeared on the German television show Circus HalliGalli and revealed themselves as Kraftklub.
+On August 7, Kraftklub presented their second single, Unsere Fans, on MDR Sputnik.

+The album In Schwarz was released on September 12, 2014.
+It entered the German charts at number one, and spent 18 weeks in the top 50.

+In 2015, Felix Brummer and Steffen Israel began hosting "Radio Mit K" broadcast on RBB Fritz.
+The show later became a podcast, and continued until November 2025 when the final episode was released.